cru-dus/pintado/README.md

 # pintado
-A terminal-based paint like application for the ICS-OS.
+A simple drawing application for the UPLB ICS-OS.